 An Illustration of a Different Armored Car

-A contemporaneous illustration of a different Civil War armored railroad car is included on page 28 of the book “The World’s Great Artillery from the Middle Ages to the Present Day” by Hans Halberstadt (Barnes & Noble, New York, 2002).
-The illustration is credited to the Mary Evans Picture Library (http://online.mepl.co.uk picture no. 10075451) which says that it is an unattributed 1861 engraving of an “iron-car battery on the Philadelphia Railway”.
+This may be the same image is included on page 28 of the book "The World's Great Artillery from the Middle Ages to the Present Day" by Hans Halberstadt (Barnes & Noble, New York, 2002).
+The illustration is credited to the Mary Evans Picture Library (https://online.mepl.co.uk picture no. 10075451) which says that it is an unattributed 1861 engraving of an "iron-car battery on the Philadelphia Railway".
+That website is down today, and I cannot confirm it.

 Christian Petenbrink Civil War Pension Records